 - Teach your child proper crossing techniques at intersections and driveways – It is important to instill good pedestrian safety habits2 at an early age.
 Teach your child to look to the left, right, and then left again prior to crossing a street.
 In addition, it is important for children who walk in residential areas to learn to check to see whether there are drivers in parked cars who may be getting ready to start moving.

 Traffic accidents are bound to happen even under the best of circumstances.
 Fortunately, Georgia law often allows people who are injured in pedestrian accidents to recover for their injuries.
-To schedule a free consultation with one of our personal injury attorneys, call Spaulding Injury Law today at (770) 744-0890.
+To schedule a free consultation with one of our pedestrian accident lawyers, call Spaulding Injury Law today at (770) 744-0890.